anmho/caching/README.md

 Application writes to the cache and returns response to the application.
 Data is persisted asynchronously after cache is written.

+The cache is written to on writes too.

 Feature of the database

 Well synced with database